A Deterministic Sampling Method via Maximum Mean Discrepancy Flow with Adaptive Kernel: Conclusion

 The EVI framework is very general.
-Many new variational inference methods can be proposed if we choose different combinations of the key ingredients, such as different divergence functions, order of variational and discretization via particles, parametric or non-parametric model for the flow map, and various numerical schemes for solving the dynamic system, etc. In fact, some existing methods can be also included in the EVI framework.
+Many new variational inference methods can be proposed if we choose different combinations of the key components of the EVI framework.
+Such key components include the choice of divergence functionals, order of variational and discretization of the continuous EVI scheme, using parametric or non-parametric model for the flow map, and various numerical schemes for solving the dynamic system, etc. In fact, some existing methods can be also included in the EVI framework.
 The unified EVI framework also paves the way for a unified theoretical foundation for similar algorithms.
 We will keep pursuing these directions and fully explore the potentials of the EVI framework.

 This research was done using services provided by the OSG Consortium \citep{osg07,osg09}, which is supported by the National Science Foundation awards \# 2030508 and \# 1836650.
-We thank the editor, associate editor, and two reviewers for their valuable comments and suggestions.
 L. Kang's work is partially supported by the National Science Foundation Grants DMS-1916467 and DMS-2153029.
 Y. Wang and C. Liu are partially supported by the National Science Foundation Grant DMS-1759536, DMS-1950868, and DMS-2153029.

 \makeatletter \makeatother